Pneumonia is a breathing (respiratory) condition in which there is an infection of the lung.

 Pneumonia can be caused by many types of germs.

-The most common bacteria is Streptococcus pneumoniae (pneumococcus).
+The most common type of bacterium is Streptococcus pneumoniae (pneumococcus).

 Sharp or stabbing chest pain that gets worse when you breathe deeply or cough

 The health care provider will listen for crackles or abnormal breath sounds when listening to your chest with a stethoscope.
 Tapping on your chest wall (percussion) helps the health care provider listen and feel for abnormal sounds in your chest.